Quantum Liouville Cosmology: Outlook

-It will be interesting to understand whether $\mathcal{N}_M$ is $K$-independent at one-loop and beyond. \footnote{Along these lines, and somewhat remarkably, a recent analysis of one-loop contributions on a four-sphere for an infinite tower of higher-spin Fronsdal fields reveals such a structure \cite{Anninos:2025mje}.} Perturbing around a conformal class $[\gamma]$ containing the round $d$-sphere, the one-loop path integral must be divided by the volume of the residual conformal isometry group of $S^d$, namely $\mathcal{G}_d = \mathrm{SO}(d+1,1)$, normalised in units of $\mathcal{S}$, leading to a slightly improved expression $\mathcal{N}_{S^d} \approx \mathcal{S}^{-\frac{\dim \mathcal{G}_d}{2}} \exp{\mathcal{S}}$.
+It will be interesting to understand whether $\mathcal{N}_M$ is $K$-independent at one-loop and beyond. \footnote{Along these lines, and somewhat remarkably, a recent analysis of one-loop contributions on a four-sphere for an infinite tower of higher-spin Fronsdal fields reveals such a structure \cite{Anninos:2025mje}.} Perturbing around a conformal class $[\gamma]$ containing the round $d$-sphere, the one-loop path integral must be divided by the volume of the residual conformal isometry group of $S^d$, namely $\mathcal{G}_d = \mathrm{SO}(d+1,1)$, normalized in units of $\mathcal{S}$, leading to a slightly improved expression $\mathcal{N}_{S^d} \approx \mathcal{S}^{-\frac{\dim \mathcal{G}_d}{2}} \exp{\mathcal{S}}$.
 This provides an alternative description of the logarithmic corrections to the Gibbons--Hawking entropy computed in \cite{Anninos:2020hfj}.
 Depending on the choice of complexified contour, there may also be a phase prefactor.
-A loosely related discussion can be found in \cite{Cotler:2025gui}.
+The special case $K \to -\ii d$, corresponding to the asymptotic future of $\mathrm{dS}_{d+1}$, of the above pairing has been considered previously in \cite{Maldacena:2002vr,Anninos:2017eib_,Collier:2025lux,Cotler:2025gui}.

 When further developed, these lines of reasoning may provide a novel perspective on the inner product of a cosmological Hilbert space intimately tied to the notion of a York time variable \cite{York:1972sj}, but in a Euclidean setting.
 This, in turn, may yield a route to include an observer or an observatory in Euclidean quantum cosmology.